Building a Line Following Robot with TCS34725 RGB Sensor

 4. Prints all three values to the Serial Monitor so you can verify correct calibration.

-• For example, if the black and white values are very close together, the sensor cannot distinguish the line from the background.
-Check the sensor height (should be 10–15 mm above the surface), ensure the line has strong contrast, and verify the sensor is working by checking raw values in the Serial Monitor.
+• If the black and white values are very close together, the sensor cannot tell the line from the background.
+Check the sensor height (should be 10–15 mm above the surface), make sure the line has strong contrast, and verify the sensor is working by checking raw values in the Serial Monitor.

-• Similarly, if the values seem reversed (black value higher than white value), the robot may have been placed in the wrong starting position or the rotation times need adjustment.
+• If the values seem reversed (black value higher than white value), the robot may have been placed in the wrong starting position, or the rotation times need adjustment.

-• In addition, if the sensor always returns very low or zero values, check the I2C wiring (SDA to A4, SCL to A5) and confirm the sensor is detected at startup.
+• If the sensor always returns very low or zero values, check the I2C wiring (SDA to A4, SCL to A5) and confirm the sensor is detected at startup.

 TCS34725 line-following robot being tested on a curved white tape track on a dark surface, demonstrating PID-controlled line tracking.